Three levels of listening

-Coaching is mostly made by conversations.
-Making the right questions so coachee could think, reflect and act.
+Asking the right questions is important so that your mentee can think, reflect and act.
 But to create the space for those conversations and make the best use of the time, we need to listen in a special way.
 Generally we talk about three different ways in which we could be listening what other people are saying.

 At Level 1, your awareness is on yourself.
 You listen to the words of the other person, but your attention is on what it means to you.
 The spotlight is on ‘me’: my thoughts, my judgments, my feelings, my opinions, an my conclusions.
 If this is the only kind of listening you’re doing in a conversation, others will often leave frustrated or disappointed, feeling neither seen nor heard.